Shane32/AppTemplate/README.md

 This template includes several important operational behaviors that affect how the application functions.
 For example:

 - **Database migrations run automatically on startup** - Schema changes deploy with your code without manual intervention
-- **Dependency injection is validated at startup** - Configuration errors are caught before the application serves requests
+- **Single Deployment Artifact** - Backend and frontend deploy together as one cohesive application
 - **Users are auto-provisioned on first login** - No separate registration flow is needed

 These and other operational principles are documented in detail in the [Operational Principles](docs/operational-principles.md) guide. **Review this document before working with the template** to understand how the application behaves and what alternatives are available if you need different behavior.